-- a) When you enter the Housing portal market place website by clicking the link to the housing register, it will ask you for your name, date of birth and national insurance number and if we already hold an application for you it will advise you on what to do next.
+- a) When you enter the Housing online portal website by clicking the link to the housing register, it will ask you for your name, date of birth and national insurance number and if we already hold an application for you, it will advise you on what to do next.
 If not, it will take to you to the electronic online form.
-You will be offered assistance via a web chat facility if you need it. - b) Or an application may be submitted as part of your advice session which you will be offered if your navigation through the market place provides you with this option. - c) Alternatively, if a prevention interview is needed, the application may be submitted here. - d) If you are being referred by one of the agencies we work with, they will navigate the market place with you and as part of this they may assist you to submit an application if this is deemed one of your options.
+You will be offered assistance if you need it. - b) If you are being referred by one of the agencies we work with, they will assist you to submit an application if this is deemed one of your options.

 Wherever you enter the Housing portal you will be given a unique identification number.
-This is not an application (housing register) number which is only issued once we have assessed your application.
-The identification number will enable you to use the market place as an account.
+The identification number will enable you to access the housing portal.
 You will be asked to create this account when you log on for the first time.
-The account will hold a user name and password and these should be held by you to access the account.
-When an application form is submitted, we will match your identification number to the application.
-This prevents duplications.
+The account will hold a reference number and password, and these should be held by you to access the account.